microsoft/xpoc-framework/PLATFORM.md

 2. Once you have access to the API, generate a bearer token.
 3. Add the bearer token to your environment variables.
 The variable key should be `TWITTER_BEARER_TOKEN`, and the value should be your actual token.

-In the future, we plan to add more platforms and improve upon the data retrieval mechanisms while making sure the process is smooth and easily replicable.

 ### Meta

 For Meta, we utilize the Meta Graph API to fetch data from posts.
 This requires an access token to authenticate API requests.